This is how to make hibiscus-drink the best way ever.

 d.
 Serve creatively: Garnish with fresh pineapple slices or mint leaves for presentation.

-Variations of Hibiscus Drink
+Variations of Quick Nigerian Hibiscus Drink

 Zobo is highly versatile.
 Here are a few variations you can try: